mgluengo/ml-model-challenge/README.md

     - **Exloration** (shape, data types, nulls, etc.)
     - Data **cleaning**.
 The dataset quality was good, so this step went smoothly.
 Changes included dropping unnecessary columns.
     - **Feature engineering**.
 Converted DateTime into ordinal values, and used **one-hot-encoding** (created dummies) to convert all categorical into numerical values.
     - Analysis.
-Used **visualizatio**n (matplotlib, seaborn) to analyze correlations, find outliers, etc.
+Used **visualization** (matplotlib, seaborn) to analyze correlations, find outliers, etc.
 3. Prepared data (**feature selection, train/test splitting**).
 4. **Trained and evaluated models**.
 Being this a regression problem, the following models were tested: **Linear Regression, Decission Tree Regressor, K-Neighbors Regressor, Ridge, Lasso**.
 The best results were obtained using Decission Trees (score 0.88, no overfitting).
 5. Applied **ensemble methods** to optimize the Decission Tree model (**Random Forest, XGBoost, Gradient Boosting**).
 Best results achieved with Gradient Boosting (score 0.95, no overfitting).